Egypt moves to seal Gaza tunnelsComment on this story

-Rafah, Egypt - Egypt began to seal off smuggling tunnels into the Gaza Strip on Tuesday, a security source said, two days after gunmen shot dead 16 Egyptian border guards in an attack blamed partly on Palestinian militants.
+Rafah, Egypt - Egypt began work to seal off smuggling tunnels into the Gaza Strip on Tuesday, a security source said, two days after gunmen shot dead 16 Egyptian border guards in an attack blamed partly on Palestinian jihadi militants.

 “The campaign aims at closing all the openings between Egypt and the Gaza Strip that are used in smuggling operations,” said the security source.